-Although roughly half a million Americans use American Sign Language, or ASL, job applicants who are deaf often face barriers to employment due to a lack of understanding of existing ASL translation resources.
+Roughly half a million Americans use American Sign Language, or ASL.
+However, applicants who are deaf often face barriers to employment due to a lack of understanding of ASL translation resources.
 Despite their qualifications, these individuals struggle to secure positions in their chosen industry.

 PRIDE Industries provides employment services for people who are deaf or hard of hearing to help bridge the communication gap between employers and applicants.
 Employment services include assistive technology, on-site video translation, ASL interpreters, and ASL-trained job coaches.